 25. Merge All Visible Layers to a New Layer

-Ctrl + Alt + Shift + E (Win) or Command + Option + Shift + E. If you want to keep all your layers but you also need to merge them together to be able to use something you can convert them all into one Smart object or use this keyboard shortcut to make a duplicate merged layer.
+Control-Alt-Shift-E (Windows) or Command-Option-Shift-E (Mac).
+If you want to keep all your layers but you also need to merge them together to be able to use something, you can convert them all into one Smart Object or use this keyboard shortcut to make a duplicate merged layer.

-Of course you can use Photoshop without keyboard shortcuts, but you can be much faster and productive if you spend a little time on getting used to have one of your hands over the keyboard all the time and memorize some of these combinations.
-Feel free to include some other useful shortcuts in the comments section.
+Of course, you can use Photoshop without keyboard shortcuts.
+But you can be much faster and more productive if you spend a little time getting used to having one of your hands over the keyboard all the time and memorize some of these Photoshop shortcut keys.

 Interested in more Photoshop tutorials?
 Check these out: